Summer is here, and it’s a great time to make some homemade mosquito repellent to keep your family itch-free.

 Even the most powerful of mosquito repellents won’t stand a chance if your home and lawn have turned into a mosquito breeding ground.

 How to Keep Mosquitoes Out of Your Yard

 The best natural mosquito repellent is prevention.
 Like dealing with spiders and cockroaches, taking steps to keep mosquitoes from getting comfortable in your environment makes getting rid of them much easier.
 (Related: How to Repel Wasps Naturally.)

 Get Rid of Standing Water

-Don’t let them breed.
-The best natural mosquito control method is prevention!
-Mosquitoes can breed in as little as 5 days, even in something as shallow as a bottle cap full of water.
-Make a habit of checking your yard every few days, and immediately after any rain.
-Clean out the places where mosquitoes are likely to breed:
+Mosquitoes can breed in as few as five days.
+They can also reproduce in something as shallow as a bottle cap full of water.
+Make a habit of checking the locations below every few days, and immediately after any rain.

 - Kiddie pools